-- People are reluctant to learn and use British Sign Language.
+- There is a widespread reluctancy to learn and use British Sign Language.

-- Deaf and hard of hearing people, particularly BSL users, can face discrimination in the workplace, particularly in promotion and career opportunities.
+- Deaf and hard of hearing people, and BSL users, face discrimination in the workplace, particularly around promotion and career opportunities.

 WECIL provides Advocacy, Information, Youth Groups, Social Groups, Employment Support and Direct Payment Services.
 We are committed to making all of our services for disabled people inclusive for deaf and hard of hearing people.

 Is WECIL’s helpline accessible to the deaf and HoH?
-How do you recommend people with deafness getting in touch and reaching out to WECIL for support.
+How do you recommend people with deafness get in touch?

-Deaf and hard of hearing people can contact our helplines (Disability Helpline and the Employment Advice Service) through Skype or email or in person if they live locally.
-One of our Work Club Assistants is himself deaf and a native BSL user.
-We also have a member of staff at our main office at Link House who uses British Sign Language.
-Several of our staff understand the importance of clear communication and have received deaf equality training and sessions in basic BSL.
+Deaf and hard of hearing people can contact our helplines (Disability Helpline and the Employment Advice Service) through Skype or email, or in person if they live locally.
+One of our Work Club Assistants is deaf and a native BSL user.
+We also have a member of staff who uses BSL.
+All of our staff understand the importance of clear communication and have received deaf equality training, as well as basic BSL.

-Can you explain the Social Model of Disability and how this influences the work you do as an organisation?
-What does it mean and how does it apply to people with deafness?
+Can you explain the Social Model of Disability and how it influences the work WECIL does?

-People often think about disability in terms of “What’s wrong with you and how can we fix you?” or “If you can’t be fixed then you may not be able to take part in activities until a solution can be found to your ‘problem”.
+People often think about disability as “What’s wrong with you and how can we fix it?” or “If you can’t be fixed, then you can’t take part in activities until a solution is found to your ‘problem”.
 This is called the Medical Model of Disability.

 This Social Model underpins everything we do at WECIL.
-We work towards creating an inclusive society where everyone’s access requirements will be met, including those of deaf and hard of hearing people.
+We want to create an inclusive society where everyone’s access requirements are met, including those of deaf and hard of hearing people.

 Our Work Club offers employment support and advice to disabled people.
-It’s open from 10am until 3pm on Mondays to Thursdays, and is fully accessible to the deaf and hard of hearing.
-We have a range of assistive technology and staff and volunteers who can provide one-to-one support and on Thursdays we employ a deaf Work Club Assistant who is a BSL user.
-Funding permitted, we offer courses designed to improve employability and, in the past, we have run courses delivered in BSL.
+It’s fully accessible to the deaf and hard of hearing.
+We have a range of assistive technology, as well as staff and volunteers who can provide 1-2-1 support and BSL.